BrandonCorey/LS_171/study_guide.md

 - Provides data integrity, de-duplication, in-order delivery, and retransmission of lost data
 - It encapuslates the application level PDU (HTTP request)
 - Abstracts complexity of its data management away from application level (and as a result, from developers much of the time)
+- It is a _connection-oriented protocol_, providing connection state tracking through the use of a three way handshake

 **TCP Segment (PDU)**
 - Data payload consists of a message, most commonly, an HTTP request
 - Header:
-  - Source Port: Port of the service of the device sending the request
+  - Source Port: Port of the service on the device sending the request
-  - Destination Port: Port of the service of the device recieving the request
+  - Destination Port: Port of the service on the device recieving the request
-  - Checksum: Similar to other lays, provides error detectio (missing data or corrupted data) using a checksum
+  - Checksum: Similar to other layers, provides error detectio (missing data or corrupted data) using a checksum
   - Sequence Number: Helps send deliver requests in the order that they were sent
   - Acknowledgement Number: Helps verify that a message that was sent was recieved successfuly
     - If not, the message can be retransmitted